 Dr. Gary Fenton is the Senior Pastor of the Dawson Family of Faith in Birmingham, Alabama.
 His narrative and story-telling style of communication gives him the opportunity to speak and teach in a variety of settings in addition to preaching at Dawson.
-Gary has frequently served as an adjunct professor at Beeson Divinity School teaching on leadership issues and has the privilege of addressing the spiritual needs of thousands of people each week through a Sunday morning telecast on CBS 42.
+Gary has frequently served as an adjunct professor at Beeson Divinity School teaching on leadership issues and has the privilege of addressing the spiritual needs of thousands of people each week through a Sunday morning telecast on WIAT 42.
 Gary has participated in mission trips and projects in Malawi, Austria, Romania, Brazil, Germany and Peru.
 He moved to Dawson in 1991, having previously served as pastor of churches in Texas, Oklahoma, and Missouri.

 A native of Missouri, Dr. Fenton received a Bachelor of Arts from Southern Nazarene University in Bethany, Oklahoma, a Master of Divinity from Southwestern Baptist Theological Seminary in Fort Worth, Texas, and a Doctor of Ministry degree at Midwestern Theological Seminary in Kansas City, Missouri.
 He is also a graduate of Leadership Birmingham and Leadership Alabama and has a passion for lifelong learning.